yamenK/Java-8-Reference/README.md

 ```

 ####Functional interfaces
 A funtional interface is an interface that contain **only one** abstract method.
-These are crucial for defining lamda expession.

 ```java
 @FunctionalInterface